deathbeds/pidgy/docs/intro.md

 ![](pidgy_literate_computing.jpeg)

 Throughout this work we'll design a purpose built interactive literate computing interface.
 This work is interested in designing an interactive experience that results in multi-objective computational documents that are readable, reusable, and reproducible over longer timelines than single use notebooks and programs.
+A consistent theme is that all interactions were designed for `jupyter`, and as a result end-user of `jupyter` kernels like colab and vscode can use `pidgy`.
 The intent of `pidgy` matured as different features began to take form.
 Originally, `pidgy` was gungho about [Notebooks] being the primary interface for Literate Programming.
 [Notebooks] provide a metastable serialization of the Literate Programming containing both the literate input and the woven hypermedia.
 And they still serve valid applications for conditions where the input and output are highly dependent on each other.
 There are other conditions where we desire to write programmatic literature that is reliably reproducible over a longer timeline.
 [Markdown] written in `pidgy` seems to provide a compact input for pythonic literate programs with [Markdown] first.
 If a program is reproducible, then it is input of its outputs.

 ![](degrees_of_freedom.jpg)